amaranth-farm/amlib/README.md

 # amaranth-library
-standard library of utility cores for amaranth HDL.
+library of utility cores for amaranth HDL.

 This library is in active development, therefore beware that things may break!